 Farmers can lodge a free enquiry online at www.1100.com.au or by calling 1100 during business hours.
 You will receive plans providing details about underground assets including information on how to work safely around them.

 Lodging a Before You Dig enquiry is particularly important in rural areas and is the essential first step when excavating for works such as fencing, planting, constructing a dam or shed, or even when burying livestock.

 Rural property owners must show duty of care when working around assets.

 - Underground network information should be sought well in advance of excavation activities

-- If the scope of works changes or plan validity dates expire, you must submit a new Dial Before You Dig enquiry
+- If the scope of works changes or plan validity dates expire, you must submit a new Before You Dig enquiry

 - Always perform an onsite inspection for the presence of assets.
 Should you require an onsite location, contact the asset owner directly